Francis Parker Yockey: Arrest and death

 After more than a decade of pursuit by the FBI, Yockey was finally arrested in 1960 after returning to the United States from abroad.
 En route to Oakland, California, his suitcase had either been lost or had broken open at the Dallas airport, and authorities found several of Yockey's falsified passports and birth certificates.
 When this was reported to the federal government, the FBI tracked Yockey down in Oakland, California, and arrested him.
-While in prison, he was visited by Carto, his last visitor, who later became the chief advocate and publisher of Yockey's ideas.
+While in prison, he was visited by Carto, his last visitor, excepting his attorney, who later became the chief advocate and publisher of Yockey's ideas.
 While Yockey was there, he was staying with the principal of a yeshiva called Alexander Scharf, whom he had met in Reno and intended to give a loan of US$2,000.

 Yockey was soon after found dead with an empty cyanide capsule nearby while in a jail cell in San Francisco under FBI supervision.
 Writing after his suicide, the San Francisco Chronicle declared him "as important a figure in world Fascism as we now know."
 He wrote a suicide note, left under his pillow which read:

 I shall write no messages which I know will never be delivered – only this, which will be:

 You will never discover who helped me, for he is to be found in your own multitudinous ranks, at least outwardly.